foxdonut/meiosis-examples/examples/tutorial/lessons/03-update-model-mithril.md

 changes.
 Generally speaking, producing a vnode is not a performance concern.
 Further, re-rendering the view is what virtual-DOM libraries are good at: figuring out what minimal changes are needed to make the real DOM reflect the view.

+You can see the working code below:

+@flems mithril/03-update-model.js,app.html mithril 550

 ### Exercises